Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Busselton is located in the sheltered Geographe Bay.
 The city is famed for its wooden piled jetty, the longest in the Southern Hemisphere, which stretches 1.8km out to sea and was established to service the timber trade of the region in the mid 1800’s.
 The area was discovered and chartered by early French expeditioner, Nicholas Baudin, whose vessels, Geographe and Naturaliste mapped the coastlines of Western Australia in 1801.
 The township was named after first settlers, the Bussell’s, who migrated to the area for its rich farming land suited to cattle.

-The Coral Adventurer will arrive in Busselton at 10am and guests will have a chance to walk the jetty and foreshores.
+In Busselton guests will have a chance to walk the jetty and foreshores.
 We will then be transferred in luxury coaches to the nearly Margaret River region for the first of our special events – a Night in the Vines experience at award-winning Leeuwin Estate.

 Celebrating the combination of fine wine, food, art and music, Leeuwin features an award-winning restaurant, cellar door and art gallery.
 The Estate is renowned for staging spectacular events and tonights “Winemakers Expedition Dinner” will be no exception.
 Guests will be treated to a walk in the vines and hosted winemakers tour of the cellar and gallery.
 The Horgan family and their team will then present a 4-course regional degustation dinner with matching wines from the Leeuwin Estate Art Series collection with introductions from the chef and winemakers.